cc-deployments/deployment-01/README.md

 - **Module not found:** Check that the file exists and the import path is correct.
 - **Privy App ID error:** Set `NEXT_PUBLIC_PRIVY_APP_ID` in Vercel environment variables.

+## Auth Pattern: Shared Only

+- All authentication libraries (e.g., @privy-io/react-auth) must be imported only from the shared package (@cculture/privy).
+- Direct imports of auth libraries in app packages are forbidden and enforced by ESLint (see .eslintrc).
+- This ensures consistency and prevents dependency duplication across the monorepo.

 ---

 # TODO (2025-06-30)